LaBoulangerie/LaBoulangerieMmo/README.md

 - `int width` defines how many maps are combined vertically in order to display the leaderboard. (must be between 0 and 10)
 - `int height` defines how many maps are combined horizontally in order to display the leaderboard. (must be between 0 and 10)

-`List<Integer> mapsId` is containing the id of all the maps used in this leaderboard you will need them if you want to update or delete the leaderboard and if you want to give them to a player.
+`List<Integer> mapsId` is contains the id of all the maps used in this leaderboard, you will need them if you want to update or delete the leaderboard or if you want to give them to a player.

 You can do so with:
 ```java